 What is the Term Used to Describe the Failure to Act as a Reasonable Person

 The reasonable person in a personal injury claim is the legal standard for lawful behavior.
 The behavior of each person in the case is compared to what a fictional, reasonable person would do in the same situation.
+There is no way for a reasonable person to have seen this coming.

 If the person’s behavior is as good or better than a reasonable person in the same situation, their actions are not negligent.
 But if the person’s conduct falls short of what a reasonable person would do under the same circumstances, their actions are negligent.
 When a person acts negligently, they’re subject to legal liability if that negligence resulted in an accident, such as a car crash or medical malpractice.